dvreeze/ocp-java-17-learning/doc/checklist.md

 * Do we miss any *braces* where a block is required?
 * Do we miss any *parentheses*, e.g. in a do-while statement?
 * Do we incorrectly interpret *nested* if-statements?
+* Are constructor parameters assigned to (possibly equally named) instance fields and *not to themselves*?

 Does a code snippet *compile successfully*?
 It might help to quickly follow these steps: